NNPDF/pineappl/docs/cli-reference.md

 # CLI reference

+## `INPUT`/`OUTPUT`: Grid selection

+The parameters `INPUT` selects which file is being read from, and similarly for subcommands that write grids, `OUTPUT` determines which file is being written to.
+The CLI `pineappl` does not care about file suffixes at all, but typically PineAPPL grids have the file suffix `.pineappl`, and if they are compressed `.pineappl.lz4`.
+If you write a grid and choose a file name with an `.lz4` suffix, `pineappl` will automatically compress the file using an LZ4 compression.
+If a compressed grid is read by `pineappl` it will automatically decompress it internally, so that this step does not have to be done by the user.

+## `ORDERS`: Selecting perturbative orders

+A few convolutional subcommands accept a parameter `ORDERS` which allows to select a subset of perturbative orders to be taken into account during the convolution.
+This must be a comma separated list of orders, which are of the
+form:

+- `asNaM`,
+- `aMasN`,
+- `asN` or
+- `aM`,

+where `N` must be the exponent of the strong coupling (denoted with `as`) and `M` must be the exponent of the electroweak coupling (denoted with `a`).
+For example, in Drell–Yan lepton-pair production `a2,a2as1` selects the leading order (`a2`) and the next-to-leading order QCD (`a2as1`).

 ## `PDFSET`: Specifying PDFs and or PDF sets

 The parameter `PDFSET` that appears for all convolutional-type subcommands